Use the search to find what you are looking for

 If you would like to make a purchase please contact email@example.com with your address and order.
 We will charge you for postage at cost.

-Every year we choose a special Christmas card and the one for 2016 is shown below (note: on the computer screen what may appear as a light blue background is closer to light green in reality).
+Every year we choose a special Christmas card and the one for 2017 is shown below.
 To see a larger image, click on the card.
-To order, please see this form.
+The cards will be available from the Autumn and an order form will be placed here.

 Really useful plain cards, but with our logo and purpose on the back, that are ideal for ‘thank you’, condolence and general communications.
 Inky Snowdrops and Bloom by Alex McEwan for Jo’s friends: